PARTICIPATION ACROSS LIFESPAN

 Collaborative Based LearningWeek: 2 - 7

-One 6.00 h collaborative based learning per week on weekdays during the day from week 2 to week 7 and delivered via blended.
+One 6.00 hours collaborative based learning per week on weekdays during the day from week 2 to week 7 and delivered via blended.

 There will be weekly asynchronous online discussion and online learning activities.
 The remainder of the university workload allocation will be self directed study time, reading, preparation and assessment tasks.